calculix/CalculiX-Examples/Linear/Crack1/README.md

 <img src="path.png" width="400" title="Stress and displacement along the centerline (x-axis)">

-The negative stress values are artifacts due to the extrapolation from the integration points to the nodes.
+The negative stress values to the right of the crack tip are artifacts due to the extrapolation from the integration points to the nodes.